-When exploring Bodmin Moor visit some of the villages on Bodmin Moor which are full of charachter and have great community spirit.
+When exploring Bodmin Moor, visit some of the villages which are full of character and have great community spirit.
 Many of the villages have good watering holes and there are opportunities for walking on the open moor.

 One good way to explore Bodmin Moor is by going on a Treasure Trail.
 Treasure Trails including the Bodmin Moor trail are available to buy from the Visitor Information Centre either in advance of your trip via mail order service or from our shop when you arrive.
 The Bodmin Moor trail is priced at £6.99 and takes around 4 hours to complete.

 Town and Village Guide to Bodmin Moor

 Blisland is a lovely little village just to the north of Bodmin.
 It has the only village green in Cornwall which is edged by rugged moorland cottages, an excellent post office with internet cafe and craft shop and the award-winning Blisland Inn with its cosy bar and real ales.
 There is also its pretty Norman Church which the poet John Betjeman cited as being his favourite; dazzling and amazing.

 Slightly north of Blisland, St Breward is situated high up On Bodmin Moor and is famous for its granite quarry Delank which amongst other things was the source of the granite for the amazing sculpture known as the Seed at the Eden Project.
 There is also a lovely pub with a varied menu for home cooked food, a post office and a church.
 Step just outside of the village for stunning views across the landscape as well as horse riding opportunities at the local riding school.